sedos-project/organization/docs/data_requirements/input_data.md

 ### Table naming

+Follow the [nomenclature](https://bwsyncandshare.kit.edu/f/2458081675) for table and process naming in sheet:
+**Nomenclature_Processes**.

 !!! warning "Note"

-    * Create a new datapackage for each process, e.g. wind_onshore, chp, ... <br>
+    * Create a new data package for each process, e.g. wind_onshore, chp, ... <br>
+    * Or use the `type` column to put multiple processes in one data package
-    * You can use a single datapackage for both demand data and constraints (tech-independent parameters) if the table size is sufficient, e.g.:<br> * emission limit,<br> * natural domestic limit,<br> * WACC
+    * You can use a single datapackage for both demand data and other constraint data (tech-independent parameters),e.g.:<br>

-Follow the [nomenclature](nomenclature.md) for table and process naming.
+        * emission limit,<br>
+        * natural domestic limit,<br>
+        * WACC

 ## Parameter naming

+Follow the [nomenclature](https://bwsyncandshare.kit.edu/f/2458081675) for parameter naming in sheet:
+**Parameter_Set**.

 !!! warning "Note"

     * Parameter names must be linked to a concept in an ontology

-Parameter names (to specify processes, constraints or techno-economic values) can basically be chosen freely.
-However, it is of utmost importance that every parameter name is linked to a suitable ontological concept via the metadata to enable its clear interpretation.
+It is importance that every parameter name is linked to a suitable ontological concept via the metadata to enable its clear interpretation.
 <br> In case you cannot find a suitable ontology concept (e.g. because it's not in the ontology yet), please make sure
 your chosen parameter name is clear and common in the domain.
-In this case avoid acronyms.
+In this case avoid acronyms. <br>

+!!! note "Ontological annotations"

+    * In the [nomenclature](https://bwsyncandshare.kit.edu/f/2458081675) for parameter naming in sheet:
+    **Parameter_Set**, we made suggestions for suitable ontology concepts for usage across the SEDOS APs.
+    <br><br>Please use them or make suggestions of better suitable concepts.

-For more background information regarding for linking parameter names and ontology concepts, using OEM, see [here](ontology.md#Ontological-annotation-of-data).
+For more background information regarding for linking parameter names and ontology concepts, using OEM, see [**here**](ontology.md#Ontological-annotation-of-data).

-For a practical manual linking parameter names to a suitable ontology concepts, using oemetadata builder, see [here](ontology.md#Link-a-parameter-name-to-a-suitable-ontology-concept).
+For a practical manual linking parameter names to a suitable ontology concepts, using oemetadata builder, see [**here**](ontology.md#Link-a-parameter-name-to-a-suitable-ontology-concept).

-## Example

-The example shows the full capabilities of the oedatamodel-parameter.
-Explanations and further information are documented in the "comment" column in the example.

 ### Parameter naming in case of missing suitable ontology concept